MP 12x5x2 / N38 - neodymium magnet

 Product suggestions

-- Key role in the industry of new technologies – are utilized in hard drives, electric motors, medical equipment or very advanced devices.
+- Key role in the industry of new technologies – are utilized in hard drives, electric motors, medical devices or other highly developed apparatuses.

 Disadvantages of neodymium magnets: